-The online submitter for scientific video abstracts is now closed.
+The online submitter for video abstracts is now closed.

 The Senior Producer of submitted abstracts will receive an email with a link and instructions on how to upload the video.
 Instructions on how to submit the video will only be sent to those who submitted a video abstract by the deadline.
-Videos will be accepted May 1 to May 21.
 Learn more about submitting the video.

 Submitting a Video Abstract

-Please complete all required sections of the abstract submitter.
-Failure to complete the required fields will result in the abstract not being successfully submitted.
+Failure to complete the required fields of the abstract submitter will result in the abstract not being successfully submitted.